Skip to main content

 Pancakes that are too hard are a sign of an unbalanced ratio of your batter components.
 So, for example, your batter could be too thick – that is, you’re using too much flour and too little liquid in proportion.
 Likewise, the problem may be with the baking, that is, if the pancakes are left in the pan too long.

 Make sure you take them out of the pan in time.
 Eggs pose a third problem.
 Too many eggs can make your pancakes hard because they bind liquid.
-So don’t use more than one egg per 100 grams of flour.
+So don’t use more than one egg per 100 grams (3.5 ounces) of flour.

 Cold Pancakes

-Mainly when baking several pancakes, the first couple will get cold in the meantime.
+When baking several pancakes, the first couple will get cold while you are cooking the others.
 Cold pancakes are annoying, but can be avoided.
-To do this, preheat your oven to about 140F and store the finished pancakes in it.
+To do this, preheat your oven to about 140 degrees Fahrenheit and store the finished pancakes in it.

 Burnt Pancakes